-All the team are passionate about making quality work for children.
-With a combined background of theatre, craft, sculpture, immersive technology, and augmented reality MOIW are focused on delivering high quality immersive experiences.
+All the team is passionate about making quality work for children.
+With a combined background of theatre, craft, sculpture, immersive technology, and augmented reality MOIW is focused on delivering high-quality immersive experiences.

 Founder & Artistic Director

 Roma is a scenographer and digital artist.
 She has designed interactive and site-specific performance, theatre and digital installations in the UK and Europe since 2000.
 Her recent PhD at the University of Nottingham focused on the points of intersection between scenography and interactive technologies in Theatre for Early Years.
 She is interested in how current electronic and wearable tech can be developed for performative installation.
 Influenced by her collaboration with the Irish site-specific theatre company Coracadorca, large-scale immersive and site-specific theatre performance in old buildings, streets and ponds and the growing accessibility of tangible technologies.
 She was the lead researcher and one of the main artists and that developed Riots1831@ Nottingham Castle, an Augmented Reality (AR) experience that ran for four years (Digital R&D fund for arts, 2014).
 The project made a case for storytelling as a vital ingredient for sustained museum visitor engagement in AR experiences.
 More recently (2020-21) she was the resident artist the Nottingham Science and Curiosity Festival.

 Co-Founder & Co-Artistic Director